Ayvalik Aegean Coast, Turkey Travel Guide

 Local business operations vary throughout the week and year.

-Shops open from 9:00 AM to 7:00 PM or 8:00 PM, Monday to Saturday.
+Shops open from 9:00 AM to 7:00 PM or 8:00 PM, From monday To saturday.
 Many small shops may close on Sundays, especially outside high tourist areas.

-Restaurants serve lunch from 12:00 PM to 2:00 PM, and dinner from 7:00 PM until 11:00 PM or later, notably in summer.
-Cafes open earlier for breakfast.
+Restaurants dish out midday meal from 12:00 PM to 2:00 PM, and dinner from 7:00 PM until 11:00 PM or later, specifically in summer.
+Coffee shops open earlier for breakfast.

 Banks, government offices, and some businesses may close or operate reduced hours during national public holidays.
 Transportation services might also reduce frequency.